 7. Check out the Preview to see if you like it

 8. Copy the code and paste it into your page where you want the Pin to appear on your website or blog

->

-> Want to see these new larger Pins in action?
-We put together a fun article called 10 Pins That Will Make You LOL.
+Want to see these new larger Pins in action?
+I put together a fun article called 10 Pins That Will Make You LOL.

 Have fun with this new Pinterest feature and post a link below so I can see what fun ways you are using embedded Pins on your blog or website.
 In the famous words of Pinterest, "Happy Pinning!"